 (University of Texas Press, 2002).

-Author Asma Barlas takes readers into the heart of Islamic teachings from the Qu’ran on women, gender, and patriarchy.
-She allows us to understand Islam through its most sacred scripture, rather than through Muslim cultural practices or Western media stereotypes.
+Author Asma Barlas shows readers the heart of the Qur’an‘s teachings on women, gender, and patriarchy.
+She helps us understand Islam through its most sacred scripture, rather than Muslim cultural practices or Western media stereotypes.

 The Judge – A Documentary

-Panelist Dr. Laila al-Marayati highly recommends “The Judge”, a documentary film about Kholoud Al-Faqih.
-Al-Faqih is the first woman ever to be appointed as a judge in the Middle East’s Shari’a (Islamic law) courts.
+Panelist Dr. Laila al-Marayati highly recommends this documentary film about Kholoud Al-Faqih, the first woman to be appointed a judge in the Middle East’s Shari’a (Islamic law) courts.